Samkth123/KTH-md/Growth/Session 6/Session 6 notes live - Funding Growth.md

-Warehouse for germany?
+Partyhallen
 A E-commerce store for festive decorations
 1 stop shop for everything

+When preparing for a party, many

-short delivery time
+short delivery times and

+Market has a 5% forecasted CAGR oncoming years and we expect to gain a share of it

 Proof of concept with increasing sales across the entire nordics

+Looking for 100M SEK to deploy an online store in germany

+**THE case**
-Extreme scaleability with low cost infrastructure and easy deployment in germany
+Extreme scaleability with low cost infrastructure and easy deployment in Germany where the competition also is lower

-market size:
-Forecast to a readjusted size of USD 26490 million by 2028 with a CAGR of 4.9%

-European expansion - proof of concept in sweden and nordics, want to expand to germany and baltics. warehouses etc...